Moctezuma's headdress: Provenance

 In the late nineteenth century, Austria established its first Museum of Natural History, with geologist Ferdinand von Hochstetter as its director.
 While searching for objects to display in the new museum, von Hochstetter found the headdress in Ambras Castle, Archduke Ferdinand’s former residence in Innsbruck, Austria.
-At the beginning of the 19th century, it was deposited in the Museum of Ethnology (inventory number 10402VO) in Vienna along with other ceremonial artifacts of Quetzalcoatl and Ehecatl.
+At the beginning of the 19th century, it was deposited in Vienna along with other ceremonial artifacts of Quetzalcoatl and Ehecatl.
+Since 1928 it belongs to the Museum of Ethnology (inventory number 10402VO).

 Although artifact exchanges and restitution of the headdress were negotiated with the Mexican government, a bilateral expert commission deemed the artifact too fragile for transport due to its significant reaction to heat and movement, and thus recommended its remaining in Vienna.
 In 2020, the Mexican government asked again for the restitution of the headdress, however it still resides in Vienna today.

 Late 17th-century portrayal of Moctezuma II, wearing a xiuhhuitzolli, which was the royal crown used by Mexica emperors.